❌ TOXIC — Do Not Feed — Star Fruit

 Hiccups, vomiting, mental confusion, seizures, deathCRITICALAll dogs if untreated

 Indian-specific concerns: Diabetic dogs, obese apartment dogs (Labs, Pugs, Beagles with limited exercise), puppies under 3 months, senior dogs, and dogs with kidney or liver conditions should be treated with extra care when it comes to Star Fruit.
-Always consult your vet for dogs with pre-existing health conditions.
+Any pre-existing condition is reason to ask your vet before feeding this.

 🚨 Call your vet immediately if your dog shows: